danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 `proxy_cache_use_stale`: These are all the error situations that you want to fallback to a stale cache.

-`proxy_cache_background_update`: Allows starting a background subrequest to update an expired cache item, while a stale cached response is returned to the client.
-Note that it is necessary to allow the usage of a stale cached response when it is being updated [from docs](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_background_update).
+`proxy_cache_background_update`: Allows starting a background subrequest to update an expired cache item.
+During this time a stale cached response is returned to the client.
 This is neccesary so that a stale cache will be used when an upstream is failing.

 `/cached/`: This location block will use the cache and will fallback to it when the upstream fails.
-Notice the trailing slash after `cached` and `http://goapp:8000` This matters!
+Notice the trailing slash after `cached` and `http://goapp:8000`.
+This matters!

 `/`: This location block remains un-cached.